OncoRNALab/exRNAQC/Preprocessing_rebuttal/README.md

-Based on the information you provided, here’s a tailored `README.md` file for your repository:

 ---

-# exRNAQC - RNA Sequencing Data Preprocessing
+# exRNAQC - Data Preprocessing

-This repository contains all the scripts and supplementary files required for preprocessing full RNA-seq and small RNA-seq data as part of the **exRNAQC** project.
+This repository contains all the scripts and supplementary files required for preprocessing full length RNA-seq and small RNA-seq data as part of the **exRNAQC** project.
 The repository includes Singularity files to construct container images, main pipelines for data preprocessing, annotation files, and small test datasets to validate the pipelines.

 ## Table of Contents
 1. [Project Structure](#project-structure)